 Pablo Picasso said, “Every child is an artist, the problem is staying an artist when you grow up.”

 And sometimes it does seem impossible to remain true to ourselves as we grow into parents.
+Especially with the polished models we all present each other of family life in our social media feeds.

 God Himself was a parent first, after all.
 And even He rested.